Victorian Railways wooden bogie passenger carriages: Inspection Car/Norman

 "Perseverance" was rebuilt as the "Inspection Car" for the use of the Victorian Railways' Commissioner (at the time there was only one), accommodating 28 staff members.
 Like "Enterprise", it was entirely cleared out, but also underwent some structural changes.
 The window arrangement was changed, with many paired windows joined into a single frame to give a better view for railway staff.
 Although it is not clear, it is assumed that, as with "Enterprise", the diagram was flipped when transcribed to the 1904 rolling stock book, and the corridor shown at the bottom of the image is the same as that previously shown at the top.
 With that in mind, from the former smoking end, the layout changed from 1, 1, 2, 3, 3, 2, 2, 3, 3, 2, 1, 1 to 1(1+1), 1(2), 1(3), 1, 1 (former 3), 2, 2, 3, 1+2(3), 1(2), 1(1+1).
 The interior of the former smoking end was replaced with a 10-seat saloon area, the centre of the carriage was replaced with a kitchen and lavatory, and the former ladies' end of the car was fitted with a 24 ft saloon with six chairs, four couches and an extending table, for a total capacity of 18.
 No formal sleeping facility was provided, though the couch pairs could have been used as beds.
 The car was renamed "Norman" on 20 January 1921, after the former Chairman of Commissioners, C. E. Norman, and around the same time, extra chairs were added, raising capacity to 30.

 In 1953, the underframe of "Norman" was replaced with that formerly under State Car No.1.
 That meant the car became representative of all five variants of the ex-Portland sleeping car designs, with parts from both mixed together.
-The car was withdrawn in 1963, allowing the "Norman" name to be transferred to the former Parlor car.
+The car was withdrawn in 1963, allowing the "Norman" name to be transferred to the former steel Parlor car.
 The original car was taken to the Newport Railway Museum, and was placed on a historic register on 13 July 1983.
 Shortly after the car entered the museum, its worn seating was removed and replaced with bench seats previously used in carriage 13AE.